Why your coffee table styling looks weird

 Are you wondering why your coffee table styling looks weird?
-You’ve probably looked at countless pictures, maybe even read some tips or looked at a Youtube video and still your coffee table styling is missing something.
+You’ve probably looked at countless pictures.
+Maybe you even read some tips or watched a Youtube video.
+Still, your coffee table styling is missing something.
 But what?
 Here are my thoughts on why your coffee table styling looks weird, still.

 What’s your interior style strategy